AjaxMultiCommentary/ajmc-pipeline/notebooks/contributing_guidelines.md

 #### Examples

-1. **Abbreviations** should be strictly prohibited unless absolutely necessary ; They make no sense in the age of code completion.
+1. **Abbreviations** should be strictly prohibited unless absolutely necessary or blatantly clear ; They make no sense in the age of code completion.

  ❌ This is bad practice:
  ```python